 Recognizing the value a third-party NOC (network operation center) can provide, such as offloading mundane and repetitive monitoring tasks, some RMM providers include the service as an option.

-For example, Avast Business, ConnectWise, Continuum, Kaseya, and NinjaRMM all offer NOC services.
+For example, Barracuda, ConnectWise, Continuum, Kaseya, and NinjaRMM all offer NOC services.
 Avast, ConnectWise, and NinjaRMM rely on third-parties (IT by Design and Live Virtual Helpdesk, respectively) for the service.
 Both Continuum and VSA by Kaseya have their own NOC services.
 Pricing varies.

 Pricing and Commitments